ISCPIF/python-gargantext/README.md

 softwares for text and network analytics, including Cortext, NLTK and SigmaJS.

+# Code of Conduct for the contributors
+In order to be allowed to contribute to the project, each contributor has to sign manually or digitally this [Code Of Conduct](CODE_OF_CONDUCT.md) and send it to (team AT gargantext DOT org).
+In case of digital signature, the digital identity has to be signed by 2 others members of the project at least.
+Digital identity means certified with the GPG key of the contributor with a strong level of security.

 # Team, partners and supports
 The core team at the origin of Gargantext is :
 * David Chavalarias, principal investigator
 * Alexandre Delanoë, project manager